 Fairness is a contentious concept.
+It can be tough to pin down.
 Anyone with kids knows this.
 Where one person sees fairness, another sees injustice.

 Thankfully, researchers and philosophers have spent many years establishing what defines fairness.
 And what they’ve found goes a long way to explaining how fairness can be implemented and highlighted in ecommerce.

 Fairness comes in three key forms: distributive, procedural, and interactional.
-Let’s look at what each of these means using the example of a sneaker launch where demand exceeds supply.
+Let’s look at what each of these means using the example of a sneaker drop where demand exceeds supply.